secrecthide/LC-TerminalGamepad/README.md

   + Add commands from other mods to show up in the panel.

-  + Change rows and columns count to any number you love.
+  + Change columns and rows count to any number you love.

+  + Choose between four options to customize the pages navigation way.

 # Controls (Keyboard / Controller)